SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 title: Basic Form Validations
 ---

-Dynamic Forms library provides some basic validator functions by default.
-This page will explain how to use, override or add validations in Dynamic Forms library for end customers.
-Following things should be covered:
+Dynamicforms library provides some basic form validation functions out of the box.
+This page explains how to use, override or add validations in dynamicforms library for end customers.

+***

+**Table of Contents**

 - This will become a table of contents (this text will be scrapped).
 {:toc}

+***

-## How to invoke validation from JSON
+## How to Invoke Validation from JSON

-In order to specify validations for certain field, JSON schema is enhanced by exposing property called "validations".
-Property represents array of complex objects which are translated into dynamic forms validation functions and they consist of two properties:
+In order to specify validations for a certain field, the JSON schema is enhanced by exposing property called "validations".
+This property represents an array of complex objects which are translated into dynamicforms validation functions, and they consist of two properties:

-- validation name - corresponds the name for validation function defined in  Form Config on SPA side (ex: compareToCurrentDate)
+- validation name - corresponds to the name for validation function defined in Form Config on SPA side (ex: compareToCurrentDate)
-- validation input parameters - specify input parameter(s) which are acceptable by validation function (ex: shouldBeGreater, shouldBeLess)
+- validation input parameters - specifies input parameter(s) which are acceptable by validation function (ex: shouldBeGreater, shouldBeLess)

 Example of the field with multiple validations: